krishna-thapa/scala-play-demo/doc/Postgres.md

 - Have to login as root: `sudo su`
 - First create (if not already created) a folder in your local machine with the path `/var/lib/postgresql/data/` and copy csv file under that folder
-- When the docker is compose, it will mount the path in the db docker container under the path: `/var/lib/postgresql/data/pgdata`, from where we can read the csv file and copy to the database that has been initaliozed under the play migration evolutions sql script:
+- When the docker is compose, it will mount the path in the db docker container under the path: `/var/lib/postgresql/data/pgdata`, from where we can read the csv file and copy to the database that has been initialized under the play migration evolutions sql script:
 ```
 COPY quotations(quote,author,genre) FROM '/var/lib/postgresql/data/pgdata/Quotes-test.csv' DELIMITER ';;' CSV HEADER;
 ```

 ### Know errors:
 - Might need to change the local path in mac OS for storing the csv file to `-./pgdata/:/var/lib/postgresql/data/pgdata` see the comments on this s[tackoverflow for details](https://stackoverflow.com/questions/46849539/how-can-i-set-path-to-load-data-from-csv-file-into-postgresql-database-in-docker)
+- Solution for above: pgdata directory will be present under this project level along with app and conf folder.